helidon-io/helidon/docs/se/guides/upgrade_4x.md

 </dependency>
 ```

 Metrics has changed significantly in Helidon 4.x.
-For more information, see [Helidon SE Metrics](../metrics/metrics.md).
+For more information, see [Helidon SE Metrics][helidon-se-metrics].

 ### Security